AaronAppel/Mirror/README.md

 //	...
 }
 ```
-Type names can collide so be sure to watch case sensitivity and avoid primitives and keywords like int.
+Type names can collide, so be sure to watch case sensitivity and avoid primitives and keywords like int.

 4. Get type info at runtime for the type :
 ```